Reliever Tommy Hunter back with the Phillies - WHIZ News

 CLEARWATER, Fla.
 (AP) —

-Philadelphia Phillies right-hander Tommy Hunter passed his physical and worked out on Wednesday.
+Tommy Hunter passed his physical and worked out with the Philadelphia Phillies on Wednesday after the right-hander finalized an $850,000, one-year contract.

-Hunter finalized a one-year contract, and righty reliever David Robertson was moved to the 60-day injury list to make room on the roster.
+Hunter can earn an additional $1.4 million in performances as part of deal.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports